panique/huge/README.md

-# A simple, clean and secure PHP & MySQL Login Script #
+# A simple PHP & MySQL Login Script #

 Always find the latest version, a documentation and other stuff on the project website: http://www.php-login.net